Hyra/mindthecode.com/_posts/2015-10-08-get-your-react-native-app-running-on-a-device.markdown

 ---
-title: "Getting your React Native App on an iOS device"
+title: Getting your React Native App on an iOS device
+description: >-
-description: As I was playing around with the awesome React Native library I encountered a few small hicups getting an app running on an actual device, so here's how I made it work for me.
+  As I was playing around with the awesome React Native library I encountered a few small hicups getting an app running on an actual device, so here's how I made it work for me.
-tags: ['react', 'react-native', 'ios', 'mobile']
+tags:
+  - react
+  - react-native
+  - ios
+  - mobile
-publishDate: 2015-10-08
+publishDate: 2015-10-08T00:00:00.000Z
 layout: post
 header: react_native.gif
 canonical: getting-your-react-native-app-on-an-ios-device/